Resource-efficient Layer-wise Federated Self-supervised Learning: Conclusion

 \section{Conclusion}

-Edge devices in distributed environments struggle to meet the computation and communication requirements of FedSSL.
-In response to these challenges, we propose a layer-wise training approach called LW-FedSSL, enabling FL clients to reduce their resource requirements.
-Our experiments demonstrate that \mbox{LW-FedSSL} has a $3.3 \times$ lower memory requirement, $2.1 \times$ lower total FLOPs consumption, and $3.2 \times$ cheaper total transmission cost (download + upload), while achieving comparable performance to its end-to-end training counterpart.
-Furthermore, we explore a progressive training approach called \mbox{Prog-FedSSL}, which remains more resource-efficient than end-to-end training, with significantly improved performance.
+Edge devices in distributed environments often struggle to meet the computational and communication demands of federated self-supervised learning.
+In response to these challenges, we propose a layer-wise training approach named \mbox{LW-FedSSL}, which allows FL clients to perform self-supervised learning with significantly improved resource efficiency.
+By dividing the training process into multiple stages and focusing on a subset of layers at each stage, LW-FedSSL effectively reduces resource consumption.
+When applied to MoCoV3, LW-FedSSL requires $3.34 \times$ less memory, consumes $4.20 \times$ fewer GFLOPs, and reduces total transmission costs (download + upload) by $5.07 \times$, while maintaining comparable performance to its end-to-end counterpart, FedMoCoV3.
+Furthermore, we explore a progressive training approach named \mbox{Prog-FedSSL}.
+Although Prog-FedSSL is less resource-efficient than LW-FedSSL, it remains more efficient than end-to-end training and achieves superior performance in most cases.
+Through extensive experiments across various FL settings, datasets, and ablations, we demonstrate the effectiveness of LW-FedSSL and Prog-FedSSL.
+The results highlight the potential of layer-wise and progressive training strategies for enhancing the scalability and practicality of self-supervised learning in resource-constrained FL environments.